Snyssfx/snyssfx.github.io/content/posts/fasd.md

 As for me, `fasd` incorporates all `z`, `v` and `autojump` features, while `zoxide` cannot allow me to access files which is crucial for a vim user.

+Users that don't often access files in the terminal could add `alias cd='zoxide'` in the `.zshrc` and play with the program for some time.

 Now I'm going to share my configuration that integrates [neo]vim and fasd more closely:

 First I want to use 'comma' functionality that auto completes fasd-cached files